MVMS School Counseling

 At MVMS, School Counselors meet with students individually, they teach classroom lessons on social-emotional learning and career development, assist with course planning, are a part of the school's Response to Intervention team, and plan school-wide programs to support PUSD's mission of Creating Culture and Conditions to Empower World-Class Learners.

-What's happening in Counseling: Fall 2021
+What's happening in Counseling: Spring 2022

-- SEL lessons in 6th grade classrooms
+- SEL Lessons in all 7th grade classrooms

 Your Student has the Right to Confidentiality